Oussail/nearby_shops/readme.md

 Finally put the project in htdocs and launch apche server from xampp control panel.
-## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Oussail Alaoui via [oussail.alaoui@gmail.com](mailto:oussail.alaoui@gmail.com).
-All security vulnerabilities will be promptly addressed.

 ## Thank you

 ### Bonus(Quik View) : https://media.giphy.com/media/3ohc1dmLj447g4BH20/giphy.gif